bigshellpliskin/sothebais/apps/stream-manager/src/streaming/README.md

 # Stream Manager Streaming Implementation

-This directory contains the core streaming functionality for the Stream Manager service, including RTMP server implementation, FFmpeg encoding, and stream multiplexing.
+This directory contains the core streaming functionality for the Stream Manager service, including RTMP server implementation and FFmpeg encoding with direct RTMP output.

 ## Architecture Overview